foerstner-lab/GRADitude/README.md

 # About GRADitude

-GRADitude - The GRAD-Seq data analysis tool
+GRADitude - The GRAD-seq data analysis tool

 Grad-seq is a high-throughput profiling approach for the organism-wide detection of RNA-RNA and RNA-protein interactions in which molecular